CmlLib/CmlLib.Core-wiki/MLaunchOption.md

 The version you want to launch.
 If you launch game using CMLauncher, you don't have to set this property.
 CMLauncher will automatically get version and set this.

-### MaximumRamMb

-**Type: int**

-Set -Xmx JVM parameter.
-It is used to set the maximum heap size of minecraft.
-If the value of this property is less than 1, `ArgumentException` will be thrown.
-_Note: You can't set this property exceeding 1024 in 32bit Java._

 ### Session

 **Type: MSession**